eslam-mohamed-reda/HackingResources/pages/security-awareness.md

 title: "Security Awareness tools"
 meta_title: "Awareness"
 subheadline: "Offensive"
-teaser: "A collection of free and open source tools that can be used to increase<b>Awareness</b> in an enterprise "
+teaser: "A collection of free and open source tools that can be used to increase <b>Awareness</b> in an enterprise "
-header:
-   image_fullwidth: ""
 permalink: "/security-awareness"
 ---